 The secret may be that the French aren’t shy about using butter and cream, and potatoes seem to be happiest when cooked in delicious fat.

-Cooking begins on the stovetop, then the pan is placed in a hot oven to finish cooking.
+- Cooking begins on the stovetop, then the pan is placed in a hot oven to finish cooking.
 The middle of the galette gets soft and tender, while the top and bottom of the potato cake form a crisp, brown crust.

-Those crusted parts taste like the best potato chips you’ve ever had!
+- Those crusted parts taste like the best potato chips you’ve ever had!

 - Comté and Gruyere are two of the best cheeses to use in a French potato cake.
 They are nicely melty and taste nutty — they’re interchangeable in this recipe.
 They’re both cow’s milk cheeses from the Alpine regions of France and Switzerland, but they don’t have holes like typical Swiss cheese.

-- 2 tablespoons butter
+- 2 tablespoons (30 g) butter

-- 2 leeks, white and light green parts thinly sliced
+- 2 leeks, white and light green parts, thinly sliced

 - 2 eggs

-- 1 cup creme fraiche
+- 1 cup (230 g) creme fraiche

 - 1 crushed garlic clove